Japan To Dump Wastewater From Wrecked Fukushima Nuclear Plant Into Pacific Ocean

 TEPCO says the wastewater has been treated to remove most of the radioactivity.
 However, tritium — a radioactive hydrogen isotope — remains.

 But environmental groups remain skeptical of the government's and TEPCO's claims.
-"This process of decision making is quite undemocratic," says Ayumi Fukakusa, a campaigner at Friends of Earth Japan, a Tokyo-based NGO.
+"This process of decision-making is quite undemocratic," says Ayumi Fukakusa, a campaigner at Friends of the Earth Japan, a Tokyo-based nongovernmental organization.

 "The government and TEPCO said that without consent from the fishing communities, they won't discharge the contaminated water," she notes.
 "That promise was completely broken."

-She adds that a series of hearings intended to canvass residents' opinion on the Fukushima water issue involved almost all men, thereby excluding women's viewpoints.
+She adds that a series of hearings intended to canvass residents' opinions on the Fukushima water issue involved almost all men, thereby excluding women's viewpoints.

-Prime Minister Suga met last week with Hiroshi Kishi, the President of JF Zengyoren, a nationwide federation of fishing cooperatives, and asked for their understanding about the government's decision, but Kishi said the group's stance remains unchanged.
+Prime Minister Yoshihide Suga met last week with Hiroshi Kishi, the president of JF Zengyoren, a nationwide federation of fishing cooperatives, and asked for their understanding about the government's decision, but Kishi said the group's stance remains unchanged.

 Another problem, Fukakusa adds, is that "TEPCO and the government said the water just contains tritium, which cannot be separated from water.
 But it turned out that the water contains more radioactive materials.
 But they didn't disclose that information before."